 In calendar years 2012 and 2013, EBSA handled 5 inquiries from American Samoa, 45 inquiries from Guam, and 2 inquiries from the Northern Mariana Islands.
 There were no inquiries from the Marshall Islands, Micronesia, or Palau.

-In calendar years 2012 and 2013, EBSA opened one investigation in American Samoa, one in Guam and three investigations in U.S. Virgin Islands.
-There were no investigations opened in the other territories.
+In calendar year2014, EBSA opened one civil investigation in Guam.
+There were no civil investigations opened in the other territories.